eklem/search-index-cookbook/README.md

 # search-index-cookbook
-### A collection of recipes and how to's on interesting use cases with [search-index](https://github.com/fergiemcdowall/search-index) (version 0.8.4)

 [![Join the chat at https://gitter.im/fergiemcdowall/search-index][gitter-image]][gitter-url] [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]
 [![MIT License][license-image]][license-url]

+A collection of recipes and how to's on interesting use cases with [search-index](https://github.com/fergiemcdowall/search-index).
 Feel free to [suggest a new topic](https://github.com/eklem/search-index-cookbook/issues/new) you want explained.
 Check the [prerequisits](./doc/reference/prerequisits.md) for getting the most out of the cookbook.

 ## Topics
 - [Autosuggest or autocomplete - how to use the matcher](./doc/topics/autosuggest.md)